Quickstart: use the Azure Stack administration portal

 Access the administrator portal

 To access the administrator portal, browse to the portal URL and sign in by using the credentials of an Azure Stack operator.
 For an integrated system, the portal URL varies based on the region name and external fully qualified domain name (FQDN) of your Azure Stack deployment.
+The administration portal URL is always the same for Azure Stack Development Kit (ASDK) deployments.

 |Environment||Administrator Portal URL|